-- Quiet: Parameter by which the module will continue to receive information, but no type of event or alert will be generated.
+- Silent: Parameter by which the module will continue to receive information, but no type of event or alert will be generated.

-- Cascade Protection Services: Parameter by which the generation of events and alerts would go through to the service to which it belongs if this feature is enabled.
+- Cascade Protection Services: Parameter by which event and alert generation would become part of the service to which it belongs if this feature is enabled.

 - Custom macros: Any number of custom module macros may be defined.
 The recommended format for macro names is: